garrandall/popular-music-data/tracks/lips-are-movin-meghan-trainor.md

 If your lips are moving then you're ly-ly-lying, baby

 Hey baby don't you bring them tears,
-'Cause it's too late, too late baby oooh uh
+'Cause it's too late, too late baby oh uh
 You only love me when you're here
 You're so two-faced, two-faced babe
 You can buy me diamond earrings